 United Airlines to pay $30 million after quadriplegic passenger ends up in a coma

-United Airlines is paying $30 million to the family of a quadriplegic man who was left comatose following an incident as he was being wheeled off a plane.
+United Airlines is paying $30 million to the family of a quadriplegic man who went into a coma following an incident as he was being wheeled off a plane.

 The family of Nathaniel Foster Jr. alleged in a lawsuit that United "failed to abide by the standard of care owed to disabled passengers" after an agent "aggressively" pushed his wheelchair while helping him deplane in 2019.
 That caused Foster to sustain "significant" and permanent brain damage, according to the complaint.